Search waiting | Matsusada Precision

 Rackmount High Voltage Power Supplies

 Rack-mount high-voltage power supplies are power supplies that are housed in a 19-inch wide rack cabinet.
 This category includes ultra-high voltage and high power high voltage power supplies.
-It is ideal for building Automatic test equipment or automated test equipment (ATE)s and manufacturing process equipment in combination with other measuring instruments.
+It is ideal for building Automatic test equipment or automated test equipment (ATE) and manufacturing process equipment in combination with other measuring instruments.
 Models are available that allow digital control from LAN or other means as well as an analog remote control.

 The supply range of our rack-mount high voltage power supplies is from 1kV to 200kV voltage and 30W to 13000W power.